SwissTPH/healthiar/README.md

 Do not forget to load the package after the installation entering in your R console: `library(healthiar)`.

 ## Requirement
-R version 4.3.0 or higher
+R version 4.3.0 or higher.

 If you had previously installed *healthiar* while the repository was still private, you must remove your personal access token (PAT) before installing the package again.

 # GET STARTED WITH *healthiar*